LizardByte/Sunshine/docs/guides.md

 #### Caveats
 1. When you login the machine will close your connection and you will have to reconnect.
-This is necessary due to an issue similar to what Eric Dong found in their guide where SSH connections are not treated the same as graphical logins.
+This is necessary due to an issue similar to what why the [Uinput Permissions Workaround](#uinput-permissions-workaround) is needed since SSH connections are not treated the same as graphical logins.
 This causes weirdness like sound not working through pipewire, and the tray icon for Sunshine not appearing.
 To get around this, we need to close the SSH initiated Sunshine service, and start a new Sunshine service with the permissions of the graphical desktop.
 Unfortunately, this closes the connection and forces you to reconnect through Moonlight.
 There is no way around this to the best of my knowledge without enabling auto-login.
 2. This guide does not cover using virtual displays.
 If you are using Nvidia graphics, see [Remote SSH Headless Setup](#remote-ssh-headless-setup).
 If you are using AMD hardware, let me know if you find something or feel free to add it to this guide.